COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Before starting your treatment, your doctor needs to find out which type of thyroid cancer you have.
 A biopsy can identify your type of cancer.
 During a biopsy, a small piece of thyroid tissue is removed, usually with a fine needle.
 The thyroid tissue cells are then examined under a microscope.

 It is also important to find out the stage of your cancer.
 Staging is a way for your doctor to tell how far, if at all, the cancer has spread.
 It also helps your doctor decide what kind of treatment you need.
 Staging generally depends on the results of your radioactive iodine scan.

 If you have your thyroid gland surgically removed, you will probably need to take thyroid hormone medicine for the rest of your life to replace the hormones that were made by your thyroid.
 Taking it will help regulate your metabolism and other body functions.

 A risk factor for thyroid cancer is something that increases your chance of getting this cancer.
 Having one or more of these risk factors can make it more likely that you will get thyroid cancer.
 But it doesn't mean that you will definitely get it.
 And many people who get thyroid cancer don't have any of these risk factors.

 The most common risk factors for thyroid cancer include:

-Call your doctor if you have any
+Call your doctor if you have any of the following symptoms:

 In order to diagnose thyroid cancer, your doctor will ask about your medical history and do a physical exam.

 Your doctor may check your vocal cords using a thin tube-like instrument that has a light (laryngoscope).